-Kidding aside, Atomic City has its own notoriety HERE with equal sense of humor by these writers.
+Arco, Idaho, also known as Atomic City, has its own notoriety with an equal sense of humor.

-So, not only enriching our minds by Googling these small passer-through towns, we just want to be prepared in case Jeopardy calls us to be contestants on their game show, we can REALLY look smart and know the winning question.
+So, not only enriching our minds by Googling these small pass-through towns, we just want to be prepared in case Jeopardy calls us to be contestants.
+Or, at the very least, we can appear really smart and know the winning question.

 Question: “What is ARCO, IDAHO”